-For the year ended 30 June 2021, the Board reviewed the value of goodwill based on internal value in use calculations.
+For the year ended 30 June 2022, the Board reviewed the value of goodwill based on internal value in use calculations.
 The key assumptions for these calculations are discount rates and revenue growth rate.
 The growth rates for the analysed period are based on management's expectations of the medium-term performance of the acquired businesses, planned growth market shares, industry forecasts and growth in the market.
 These calculations used five-year cash flow projections based on financial budgets approved by management and assumed a 1.5% terminal growth rate thereafter.
-The discount rate used of 9.3% for the 2021 impairment test (2020: 11.4%, 2019: 14.5%) represents the weighted average cost of capital ("WACC") of the Group and is a post-tax rate.
+The discount rate used of 13.5% for the 2022 impairment test (2021:9.3%, 2020: 11.4%) represents the weighted average cost of capital ("WACC") of the Group and is a pre-tax rate.

 The market risk is reflected in the discount rate used through its components, cost of equity and cost of debt.
-The cost of equity is calculated using the Capital Asset Pricing Model ("CAPM") and its formulae includes the market return and the sensitivity of the Company to that market return.
+The cost of equity is calculated using the Capital Asset Pricing Model ("CAPM") and its formula includes the market return and the sensitivity of the Company to that market return.
 The WACC also includes the risk-free rate both in the calculation of the cost of equity and the cost of debt.
 If the market uncertainty increases, the risk-free rate would also increase to reflect this.
 Moreover, the market risk is also reflected through the determination of the cost of debt as the current market prices are included in the considered credit risk.

-The key assumptions used in the assessments for the years ended 30 June 2021, 2020 and 2019 are as follows:
+The key assumptions used in the assessments for the years ended 30 June 2022, 2021 and 2020 are as follows:

-2021 2020 2019
+2022 2021 2020

-Growth rate 20 % 20 % 20 %
+Revenue growth rate 25 % 20 % 20 %

-Discount rate 9.3 % 11.4 % 14.5 %
+Discount rate 13.5 % 9.3 % 11.4 %

 Terminal growth rate 1.5 % 1.5 % 1.5 %

-Management's impairment assessment for 2021, 2020 and 2019 indicates value in use substantially in excess of the carrying value of goodwill.
+Management's impairment assessment for 2022, 2021 and 2020 indicates value in use substantially in excess of the carrying value of goodwill.
 Management therefore believes that no reasonably possible change in any of the above key assumptions would cause the carrying value of the unit to materially exceed its recoverable amount.

-As at 30 June 2021, 2020 and 2019, there were no indicators of impairment that suggested that the carrying amount of the Group's goodwill is not recoverable.
+As at 30 June 2022, 2021 and 2020, there were no indicators of impairment that suggested that the carrying amount of the Group's goodwill is not recoverable.